Hernandezn/spring-refresh-2026/README.md

   Inspired by IIoT uptime tracking.
 This captures server uptimes & API requests and persists them in a local database.
   - Uptime database entries capture startup & shutdown times, along with whether there was an abnormal shutdown (captured via a shutdown code & lookup table).
   - Every request entry has the path it targets, the time of the request, the HTTP method used, and a foreign key to its uptime window's entry.
-  - I've also set up normal to-tile logging using Log4J, but this is extraneous to / in addition to these database-captured custom features.
+  - I've also set up normal to-file logging using Log4J, but this is extraneous to / in addition to these database-captured custom traceability features.

 # High-level Architecture & Dependencies